ecsv/qcom-nandc-pagify/README.rst

 Chunk layout
 ------------

-A chunk (sometimes called codeword) is a complex structure with
+A chunk is a complex structure with

 * first data part
 * bad block marker (1 byte on 8x wide bus, 2 byte on 16x wide bus)